Today we will look at a few of the problems and issues of caring for chickens.

-Most people buy enough feed to last their flock a couple of weeks or so, but sometimes situations arise that prevent you from topping up.
+Most people buy enough feed to last their flock a couple of weeks or so, but sometimes situations prevent you from topping up.

-Corn is really not an ideal food for long term- it has very little protein, however the girls love it!
+Corn is not ideal for the long term- it has very little protein.
+However, the girls love it!

-In the ‘old days’ chickens pretty much fended for themselves, so if your girls can free range they will likely find all sorts of goodies to eat.
 Chickens are omnivorous, so it’s not hard to feed them.
-Bread, fruits, leftover meats (e.g. chicken or turkey carcass), greens etc. will all help to fill up your ladies.
+Bread, fruits, leftover meats (e.g., chicken or turkey carcass), greens, etc. will help fill your ladies.

 Just make sure not to give your birds certain treats as they are poisonous and detrimental to their health.

-Depending on where you live, there are a variety of ‘natural disasters’ that can happen in your area- wild fires, tornadoes, hurricanes, flooding and ice storms to name a few.
+Depending on where you live, various natural disasters can happen in your area- wildfires, tornadoes, hurricanes, flooding, and ice storms, to name a few.

-In preparation for such an event you must think of how you are going to move your flock and to where are they going?
+In preparation for such an event, you must consider how you will move your flock and where they are going?

-Plastic transport cages for ten birds can be bought for around $50 and can be re-used many times over.
+Plastic transport cages for ten birds can be bought for around $50 and reused many times.

-Perhaps you can take your birds to a friend or relatives for safety.
-Occasionally, a local farmer will help you out, but if the disaster is widespread, they may be worried about their livestock too.
+Occasionally, a local farmer will help you out.
+But, if the disaster is widespread, they may also be worried about their livestock.

-The local extension office may have a plan already in place- you will need to know this in advance.
+The local extension office may already have a plan- you will need to know this in advance.

-If you are advised to ‘stay put’ during the crisis, you should be aware of the possible disruption of many essential services as outlined here:
+If you are advised to ‘stay put’ during the crisis, be aware of the possible disruption of many essential services:

 - Electricity- have you got a generator?
 Fuel?